Luxury Watches as Jewelry: From Timekeeping History to High Horology

 When buying watches, you're not buying timekeeping tool.
 You're making statement.
 You tell the world: I know good, I afford it, I value craftsmanship.

-Choosing between Rolex and Patek Philippe isn't watch choice.
-It's identity choice.
-Rolex says: I'm successful, I achieve, I believe in classics.
-Patek Philippe says: I know people who know people, I can wait 10 years for necessities, I value rarity over display.
+Choosing between a robust sports house and an ultra-rare Geneva maker isn't really a watch choice.
+It's an identity choice.
+One says: I'm successful, I achieve, I believe in classics.
+The other says: I know people who know people, I can wait years for what I want, I value rarity over display.

 Interesting observation: truly wealthy often choose not most expensive watches.
 They choose what they like.
 Because they need no wealth display.
 Poor newly earning money often choose loudest, most gold, most visible watches.